jochsf/team-profile-generator/README.md

   install necessary packages using "npm install" then run code using "node index.js"

   ## Usage
   Creates website with detailed information about team members.
-Each employee card has relevant information and links to their github account or email ad
+Each employee card has relevant information and links to their github account or email address.

   <img src="./assets/screenshot.PNG" width=800>